socialincome-san/public/README.md

 Code: [MIT](LICENSE)

-Font: The font is licensed exclusively for the use on the website socialincome.org and on the mobile apps of Social Income.
+Specifications: The font Unica77 is licensed exclusively for the use on the website socialincome.org and on the mobile apps of Social Income.
+The contributors profile gallery has been made with [contrib.rocks](https://contrib.rocks).